 You can top it with whatever you like, but my personal favorites include yogurt, banana, berries, chopped nuts, and a drizzle of honey or maple syrup.

 Well my friend, I have a lot of tricks up my sleeve on how to make oatmeal *actually* taste good.
 See this caramelized banana oatmeal as proof!
 It’s an art I’ve mastered over the years and I’m here to share it with you!
 No more bland mushy bowls of oats for us!

-I always suggest using a 1:2 ratio of old fashioned oats to liquid.
+I always suggest using a 1:2 ratio of oats to liquid.
 For the liquid you can use either non-dairy milk, water, or a combination of both.
+If you want really creamy oatmeal, use all milk (dairy or non-dairy).
 Once it comes to a low boil, reduce the heat to low and let simmer until it reaches your desired thickness, stirring occasionally to keep it creamy and ensure nothing burns.
 This should take about 5-7 minutes.

 Try to use as deep of a bowl as possible as the oats have a tendency to boil out of the bowl at times and we certainly don’t need a big mess first thing in the morning!
 Microwave for 90 seconds – 2 minutes or until your desired consistency has been reached.
 If at any point you notice it starting to boil over at all, just open the microwave, give it a stir, then resume until done.

 Steel Cut: Steel cut oats are the least processed kind of oat.
 They have a firmer texture and generally cook best on the stove top.
 They take much longer to cook (closer to 20 minutes), but have a higher fiber content than other kinds of oats.
 I like making steel cut oats in the instant pot!